KeelStack-Labs/.github/SECURITY.md

 ---

+## 🛡️ Safe Harbor

+We will not pursue legal action against security researchers who discover and report vulnerabilities responsibly and in good faith, in accordance with this policy.

+---

 ## 🤝 Acknowledgments

 We believe in giving credit where it’s due.
 If you are the **first** to report a unique, valid security issue, we will:

 - Give you **public credit** in our release notes (unless you prefer to remain anonymous).
-- Grant you a **Free Premium License** to our latest SaaS Starter Kits.
+- Grant you a **complimentary Premium License** (scope and duration determined at our discretion) to our latest SaaS Starter Kits.

 We may also include your name in our Release Notes (with your permission).